metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

     ``float16`` respectively.
 The datatypes that can be supported also depends on the model architecture used.
 :param seed [optional]: The seed used for non-deterministic operations and is used to set the seed for ``numpy.random``,
     ``random``, ``torch`` and ``torch.cuda``.
 The input must be a non-negative integer.
 This parameter is important for ensuring reproducibility.
-If not specified, the seed is generated randomly.
+If not specified, the seed is generated randomly and reported in the log.

 wandb integration
 ===================
-The next set of parameters are also optional and deals with integration with Weights and Biases (wandb) logging.
+Optional section dealing with integration with `Weights and Biases (wandb) <link>`_ logging.
 Leaving this section blank will simply disable wandb integration.
 The parameters for this section is the same as that in `wandb.init <https://docs.wandb.ai/ref/python/init/>`_.
 Here we provide a minimal example for the YAML input